Types of Computable Spaces

 Topological Space

-More abstractly, a two-dimensional coordinate space is “toroidal” if traversing locations consistently in either dimension eventually leads back to an original locality.
+More abstractly, a two-dimensional coordinate space is “toroidal” if traversing locations continuously in either cardinal direction eventually leads back upon itself.

 This doesn’t mean a toroidal space is necessarily shaped like a donut, but that the connectivity of the space mimics what would happen as if an ant were crawling on a donut.